3R4-TBNKZ/WebSite/README.md

-# AtlasOS Website
+# 3R4-OS Website

-AtlasOS is an optimized modification of Microsoft Windows tailored for gaming and performance.
-This repo contains the source code for the official website (https://atlasos.net), built with Astro, Tailwind CSS, and Bun.
+3R4-OS is an optimized modification of Microsoft Windows tailored for gaming and performance.
+This repo contains the source code for the official website (https://3r4os.net), built with Astro, Tailwind CSS, and Bun.

 ---